Azure/azure-sdk-for-net/sdk/webpubsub/Azure.Messaging.WebPubSub.Client/samples/Sample1_HelloWorld.md

 ## Publish messages to group or server

 To publish messages, a `WebPubSubClient` need to be created and started.
-The client can send event to server or send messages to groups.
+The client can send events to the server or send messages to groups.

 ```C# Snippet:WebPubSubClient_SendToGroup
 // Send message to group "testGroup"